 Be sure that all products and projects meet or exceed the provisions of 2009 IECC.

-SC Engineering Cluster
+South Carolina Engineering Cluster

 In South Carolina, the Engineering Cluster represents major academic institutions, hundreds of companies and thousands of engineers.
 South Carolina engineers have developed new technology and designed major projects around the world in almost every industry.
 These industries include electronics, automotive, chemical, biotech, energy, infrastructure and a lot more.
 From nano to mega, you can get your product or project designed, equipped and built by organizations with engineers here in the state of South Carolina.